1007 Joan Cr

 ORIGINAL OCCUPANTS:

-They sold the Victoria company in 1914 to Alfred and Norman Yarrow, shipbuilders from Glasgow, SCT, but the Bullens and Bushby retained ownership of the BC Salvage Co (established earlier) and the Vancouver branch of the BCMRC.
-Harry retired in 1918, and the family moved to 908 St. Charles St, Rockland, while their new home at 906 St. Charles St was being built.
-After Harry’s death, Margaret left for London with her five daughters c.1926.
-She died while travelling in Germany.
+The company was sold to Sir Alfred Yarrow of Yarrow & Co, Glasgow, SCT. whose son Norman Yarrow managed the yard until 1946 when it was sold to Clarence Wallace.
+Bullen and Bushby retained ownership of BC Salvage Co (established earlier) and Vancouver branch of BCMRC.
+Harry Bullen retired in 1918 and the family moved to 908 St. Charles St, while their new home at 906 St. Charles was being built.
+After Harry’s death, Margaret went to London with her five daughters c.1926.
+She died in Oberamegau, Bavaria, GER.

 OTHER OCCUPANTS:

 1920-21: William Hamer Hargrave (b.
-Quebec c.1867) and Lily Blanche (née Sicotte, b.
-St. Hyacinthe, QC 1857-1928) lived in Vancouver where he was manager of the Eastern Township (Quebec) Bank until it amalgamated with the Canadian Bank of Commerce; he then managed the Robson St branch.
-They came to Victoria in 1917 and lived at 908 St. Charles St before moving to this house.
+QC 1864-1950) and Lily Blanche (née Sicotte, b.
+St. Hyacinthe, QC 1857-1928) lived in Vancouver where he managed the Eastern Township (Quebec) Bank until it amalgamated with Canadian Bank of Commerce; he then managed the Robson St branch.
+They came here in 1917 and lived at 908 St. Charles St before moving to Joan Cr.

-1924-26: James McGown (1862-1926) and Jessie (née Hoey, 1863-1956), and daughters Jessie Hoey and Margaret Isabella, born in Vancouver in 1897 and 1898.
-James and Jessie were born in Glasgow, SCT.
-James apprenticed as an engineer in Liverpool.
-He joined the Cunard Line in 1884 and served on various vessels in the Atlantic.
-He arrived here in 1891 on the Empress of Japan, and by 1902 was superintending engineer of the BCCSS in Vancouver.
-In 1923, James became executive engineer of the Princess line, headquartered in Victoria, but he died three years later.
+1924-26: James McGown (b.
+Glasgow, SCT 1862-1926) and Jessie (née Hoey, b.
+Glasgow 1863-1956), and daughters Jessie Hoey and Margaret Isabella, born in Vancouver in 1897 and 1898.
+James apprenticed as an engineer in Liverpool, joined the Cunard Line in 1884 and served on vessels in the Atlantic.
+He arrived here in 1891 on the Empress of Japan, and by 1902 was head engineer of BCCSS in Vancouver.
+In 1923, James became executive engineer of the Princess line, headquartered in Victoria; he died three years later.
 His family returned to Vancouver.